fig-wealth/prisma-dm/README.md

 - **Database support**:

-  - For now works only with PostgreSQL and PostgreSQL-compatible databases.
+  - Fully tested on PostgreSQL and for now will work only with PostgreSQL and PostgreSQL-compatible databases.
   - Other databases will require additional logic; contributions are welcome.

 - **Future improvements**: